dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

    --

+5. Are you satisfied with all the tools you have to make decisions on trading stocks?

+   --

 **BONUS**:
  - Suggested that a trading platform could be sold to Barita
  - Insight into Randy Rowe's Community and MyMoneyJa.com